-Jennifer is an young Italian artist, passionate about drawing since childhood and always been self-taught, this artistic vein grew steadily over the years up to join in 2010 at the Institute of Fine Arts in Vercelli (Italy).
+Jennifer is an young Italian artist (born in the 1985), passionate about drawing since childhood and always been self-taught, this artistic vein grew steadily over the years up to join in 2010 at the Institute of Fine Arts in Vercelli (Italy).
 Here, attending the drawing class for one year and the painting class for two years, she honed her skills and produced highly detailed drawings, from the simplest design traced in graphite Jennifer comes quickly to have excellent knowledge of various techniques to not only drawing but also painting, we can find her works made with charcoal, graphite, sanguine, dry pastels, watercolor pencils, colored pencils, oil pastels, chalks, watercolors, acrylic and oil paints.

 Jennifer performs her works constantly going in search of reality, perfection, harmony and beauty who can excite the viewer.